TungNguyen12/Library-Frontend/README.md

 ## Features

-### Visitor (not login)
+### Visitor (not sign in)

--   Able to view all products, products by categories, find product, view product detail page
+- Able to view all books, find book with filter options, view books' detail page
--   Able to register/login
+- Able to sign up/sign in

-### Customer (login as customer)
+### Borrower (sign in as Borrower)

--   Able to access Profile page / Cart page
+- Able to access User page / Cart page
+- Able to sign out
--   Able to Logout
+- Able to add book to their cart
--   Able to manage their products in cart with increase/decrease/remove the product or empty their cart
+- Able to manage their books in cart by empty/remove actions the book

-### Admin (login as admin)
+### Admin (sign in as admin)

--   Able to modify/delete product in Product detail page
+- Able to update/delete book in book detail page
--   Able to access AdminDashboard page with all users information and all products information and create new product
+- Able to access AdminDashboard page with all users' information and all books information and create new book

 ## Project overview

-This project requires student to use mentioned [Technologies](#technologies)
+This project DOESN'T require student to use any specific Frontend technologies but the author use those mentioned [Technologies](#technologies)

-Here is a list of specific requirements divided into Basic requirements and Bonus Requirements

-**Basic requirements**

--   [x] Fetch and display all and single products.
--   [x] Create at least 4 pages (products, profile, user, cart)
--   [x] Product reducer
--   [x] User reducer
--   [x] Cart reducer
--   [x] Adding and removing from the cart
--   [x] Login and authorization (admins can delete and update products)
--   [x] Routing and private pages
--   [x] Testing the reducers
--   [x] Rewrite the README, deploy the project, add the deployment link here and to the README.md

-**Bonus requirements**

--   [] Context API
--   [x] Pagination when fetching and displaying.
--   [x] Any performance optimization, remember to mention it ie useMemo, debounce, etc (in this project I use useMemo hook)

 ## Project structure

 ```
 .
-├───package.json
-├───README.md
-├───tsconfig.json
-└───src
-    ├───admin
+.
+├── .prettierrc
+├── package.json
+├── README.md
+├── tsconfig.json
+└── src
+    ├── common
+    ├── components
+    │   ├── admin
+    │   │   └── components
-    │   └───components
+    │   └── icons
-    ├───components
-    ├───hooks
-    ├───pages
-    ├───redux
+    ├── hooks
+    ├── pages
+    ├── redux
-    │   ├───reducers
+    │   ├── reducers
-    │   ├───selectors
+    │   ├── selector
-    │   │   └───cart
+    │   │   └── cart
-    │   └───services
+    │   └── services
-    ├───test
+    ├── test
-    │   ├───common
+    │   ├── common
-    │   ├───data
+    │   ├── data
-    │   └───reducers
+    │   └── reducers
-    └───types
-        ├───cart
-        ├───product
-        └───user
+    └── types
+        ├── author
+        ├── book
+        ├── cart
+        ├── category
+        └── user

 ```

 ## Run the project